apple/swift-log/README.md

 ## Great, what's the tl;dr

-If you have a server-side Swift application or maybe a cross-platform (for example Linux & macOS) app/library and you would like to log, we think targeting this logging API package is a great idea.
+If you have a server-side Swift application, or maybe a cross-platform (for example Linux & macOS) app/library, and you would like to log, we think targeting this logging API package is a great idea.
 Below you'll find all you need to know to get started.

 #### Adding the dependency